pgatti86/smart-epd/README.md

 Before flashing the app you need to confifure the device with **make menuconfig** command:

-### Configure WiFi credentials [OLD, not used anymore.
-See enrollment below]

-Look for "SMART-EPD config" menù and enter your wifi credentials.
-This option will be removed when the enrollment feature will be completed.

 ### Partition Tables

 The app uses a custom partition table defined in partitions.csv file: